Mechanical clock suspension spring

 American clocks

-The American mechanical clock movement manufacturers referred to the pendulum length as a "drop".
+The American mechanical clock movement manufacturers refer to the pendulum length as a "drop".
 The drop is the length of the pendulum from the hand shaft all the way down to the bottom of the pendulum rating nut threads.

 No luck

 If everything fails for one reason or another, the best chance for a pendulum is the wood stick style.
-This is the only style of pendulum that can be easily modified because it can be chopped down.
+This is the only style of pendulum that can be easily modified because it can be cut down.

 These types of clocks are usually antiques, or of Asian origin, and information such as pendulum length is simply not available.
-Sometimes it takes a good guess on where the manufacturer intended to have the bob sit.To do it this way, it is only needed a pendulum with a stick that is way too long to begin with.
+Sometimes it takes a good guess on where the manufacturer meant to have the bob sit.
+To do it this way, you only need a pendulum with a stick that is way too long to begin with.

 Chop it, try it, chop it, try it.
-Each time slow, cut an inch and half off of the sticks length and hang it back on.
+Each time slowly cut an inch and half off of the sticks length and hang it back on.
 It will only take a couple of times, and if starting way too long it can always go shorter.

 Clock makers method for Mechanical Clock Pendulum Lengths